meastanmay/Bank-Credit-Card-Churn-Analysis/README.md

 standardization came next.
 To evaluate the performance of the models, Logistic Regression, Decision Tree, Random Forest, and Light GBM are employed.

+### Methods
+  #### Logistic regression
+  The method of modeling the likelihood of a discrete result given an input variable is known as logistic regression.
+The most common algorithm models binary outcome by classifying a sample to the class if the estimated probability is greater than 50%.
+The probability estimated by the model in vector form is given by:

+  p = hθx = σxTθ

+  Interestingly, because it uses a non-linear log transformation of the linear regression, logistic regression can handle non-linear correlations between the dependent and independent variables.
+A Logistic function or a logistic curve is a common s-shaped curve (sigmoid curve)

 ### Conclusion
 From the above results we could conclude that:
 1. Light GBM model trained on the under-sampled training data set gives the best performance.